Blog ComparisonsCanny Pricing 2026: Is It Worth It?

 • Constantly changing pricing

-Moreover, Canny plays around with their pricing more often than not.
+Moreover, Canny plays around with their pricing very often.
 Say you joined Canny on the fresh $99/mo plan, but in a year, they decide it's not worth hosting this tier after all.
 Now you're suddenly forced to go with the $399/mo plan.
+After that they change to usage-based model scaling to thousands per month.
+And they rarely grandfather in existing customers.

 • Missing crucial features